Split database performance solution (Magento Commerce only)

 Overview of the split database solution

-This feature is available in Magento Enterprise Edition (EE) only.
+This feature is available in Magento Commerce only.

-Magento 2 EE offers number of scalability advantages, including the ability to use three separate master databases for different functional areas of the Magento application.
+Magento Commerce offers number of scalability advantages, including the ability to use three separate master databases for different functional areas of the Magento application.

 Checkout, orders, and product data can all each use a separate master databases that you can optionally replicate.
 This separation independently scales load from website checkouts, order management activities, website browsing, and merchandising activities, depending on your needs.
 These changes provide considerable flexibility in how the database tier can be scaled.